decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; Are there sub-categories of DID "Method" that I should know about?
 </summary><br>
+In short, yes, there are [several ways](https://www.windley.com/archives/2020/09/the_architecture_of_identity_systems.shtml) to proceed under the hood of DIDs.
+It should be transparent for users though.<br><br>

 Absolutely!
 A DID is any address that can be turned into a usable DID Document, and there are many drastically different ways of doing this that can confuse